-If you intend to bred and sell any aquarium/ornamental fish and your facility has a water holding capacity of 10,000 litres or more you will require an aquaculture permit.
+If you intend to breed and sell any aquarium/ornamental fish and your facility has a water holding capacity of 10,000 litres or more, you will require an aquaculture permit.

 Aquaculture permit costs vary depending on the type of permit you are applying for.
 There are also annual fees attached to aquaculture permits.
 Aquaculture businesses are required to pay an annual permit administration fee and an annual research contribution.
 Aquaculture businesses operating on public waters such as oyster farming are required to pay the annual permit administration, research contribution, lease rental and elect a lease security arrangement.
 A Schedule of Aquaculture Fees and Charges is available.
 More information can be obtained by speaking to staff from the Aquaculture unit.

 There are specific criteria that must be considered when investigating a potential site for aquaculture.
 These are detailed in the following sustainable aquaculture strategies for respective aquaculture industries.

 The NSW Land Based Sustainable Aquaculture Strategy includes sections on site selection, design and operation of aquaculture facilities.